epakskape/greenshellcode/README.md

 The checked in example encodes a [`windows/exec`](https://github.com/rapid7/metasploit-framework/blob/master/modules/payloads/singles/windows/exec.rb) payload from Metasploit that will execute calc.exe.
 The encoded version is `36062` bytes in length.

+Smaller 3 unique byte versions of this payload are possible.
+The winning entry from the original contest was smaller than this one.
+If you come up with a smaller approach, let me know and I'll link to your repo :)

 # How it works

 The three unique bytes used by this encoder can be used to compose the following instructions: